TheArqsz/BurpSuite-Gitleaks-Extension/README.md

 ![Dedicated issues tab](assets/dedicated_issues_tab.png)

+## Secret verification

+The extension provides a safe, "human-in-the-loop" workflow to confirm if a detected secret is active.
+It does not automatically send traffic to third parties to avoid accidental account lockouts or unauthorized scanning.

+Right-click any finding in the Gitleaks Issues tab or Burp's Issues pane to access verification options:

+- **Send to Repeater** - for standard API keys (e.g. Stripe, Slack) the extension builds a valid HTTP request (with headers/body pre-filled) and opens it in a new Repeater tab.
+You just confirm it and click "Send".
+- **Copy verification cURL** - copies the equivalent curl command to your clipboard for quick verification in a terminal.
+- **Show verification steps** - for complex cases (e.g. AWS) that require browser interaction or specific tools, a dialog appears with step-by-step instructions.

+Verification templates are defined in `src/main/resources/verification/*.toml` and can be easily extended by the community.

 ## Credits & Acknowledgments

 All credit for the detection logic and rule definitions goes to the Gitleaks Team and the contributors of the [Gitleaks](https://github.com/gitleaks/gitleaks/) project.